jjjjjooooo/Taxi_trip_records/README.md

 ![overview](https://github.com/jjjjjooooo/Taxi_trip_records/assets/50882720/bb39ded4-6df6-4ae7-b1be-3a2f60398414)

-Overall Trend: Looking at taxi trip data from 2009 to today, we see a gradual change in how far and how long taxi trips are in New York City.
-These changes might be because of new buildings, changes in road traffic, or how people choose to travel.
-Basically, it looks like taxi trips have been getting longer over time.
+Overall Trend: The analysis of taxi trip data from 2009 to the present suggests a discernible evolution in the average distances and durations of taxi trips in New York City.
+This gradual shift could be attributed to urban development, evolving traffic patterns, or changes in commuter behaviors.
+The data indicates a tendency for taxi trips to become lengthier, with distance and duration generally showing a consistent correlation.
+However, external factors and specific events within the city may disrupt this trend periodically.
+Such a trend underscores the dynamic nature of urban mobility and reflects the city's ongoing infrastructural and socio-economic transformations.

 ![seasonality-1](https://github.com/jjjjjooooo/Taxi_trip_records/assets/50882720/d5285557-c36b-4073-81ee-7f8938339a80)